People

 .Picture, Rev'd Kat Mepham

-Vicar (Priest-in-Charge): Kat was appointed in June 2020 and is married to Ali who is also a priest, but no longer runs a parish but is the Gloucester Diocease 'Senior Interim Minister' caring for parishes that have a problem or are in vacancy - awaiting the apointment of a new vicar.
+Vicar (Priest-in-Charge): Kat was appointed in June 2020 and is married to Ali who is also a priest, but no longer runs a parish but is the Gloucester Diocese 'Senior Interim Minister' caring for parishes that have a problem or are in vacancy - ie: awaiting the appointment of a new vicar.
 They have 5 children - Molly the oldest currently at University, Tom who loves drama, Nat who is a bit of a deep thinker, Jem who never sits still and Eliza the youngest, who rules the roost.

 Kat likes taking the dogs for long country walks and being outdoors and she and Ali enjoy entertaining and being part of community.
 Church-wise she's been involved in pretty much everything over the years and says she loves seeing the church community and village community intertwine, all wrapped up in the love of Jesus.
 (Return to top)